semateos/meteor-redux/README.md

 meteor npm run style
 `

+# Auth setup

+To control access to resources, this boilerplate implements auth centered around Meteor's own accounts system.

+Once you are logged in, you will be able to grab your user id via `Meteor.userId()` anywhere on the front/back-end _except_ for in publish functions.

+_In a publish function_, use `this.userId` in place of `Meteor.userId()`

+## Enforcing resource ownership

+Add a `userId` prop to mongo documents, set it to the current user's id using Meteor.userId().
+See `imports/api/tasks/methods.js` for examples.

+To enforce that a resource is being retrieved by the correct user, add `{ userId: this.userId }` to the graphQL query in the resource publication.
+See `imports/api/tasks/server/publications.js` for an example.

+### Tokens

+`meteor-redux` uses Meteor login tokens to manage user sessions and login

 # How to Contribute with Ideas
 Follow these steps:
 - Open an issue with what you think will be good to have